mdraminski/CytoMeth/README.md

 - Trimmomatic (ver.
 0.36)
 - GATK (ver.
 3.8.1)
 - picard (ver.
-2.20.1)
+1.141) or picard2 (ver.
+2.20.6)

 #### Required 'conda.info' file
-CytoMeth also requires in its main directory '*conda.info*' file that can be manually created by typing the following command in the console window:
+CytoMeth also requires in its main directory '*conda.info*' file that can be manually created by typing the following command in a terminal window:
 ```bash
 conda info --json > conda.info
 ```